Sorry, you need to enable JavaScript to visit this website.

 read more

-After the childbirth
+After the child is born

 Register the child's birth in the population register